elotroalex/elotroalex/bio.md

 - Dan O'Donnell, Professor of English, University of Lethbridge
 - Jahan Ramazani, Edgar F. Shannon, Jr. Professor of English, University of Virginia
 - Anna Brickhouse, Associate Professor of English, University of Virginia
-- A. James Arnold, Professor Emeritus of French, University of Virginia
 - Mrinalini Chakravorty, Assistant Professor of English, University of Virginia
 - Andrew Stauffer, Associate Professor of English, University of Virginia
 - Siva Vaidhyanathan, Chair, Media Studies Department, University of Virginia